zewas1/ProductCatalog/README.md

 Install required dependencies with the following command: composer require symfony/runtime

+On XAMPP control panel click shell tye in the following command: db_user -u root password, when prompted for password type in : db_password

 Perform database migration from the root directory with the  following command: php bin/console doctrine:migrations:migrate

 Open your web browser to check the web application localhost/ProductCatalog/public/index.php